Connor56/grabit/README.md

 - [x] ~~if the files have git history, find the git history of every collected file and add when it was last changed.~~
 - [x] ~~taking the above further, optionally add the entire git log of commits for each file, or the last N commits or what have you.
 This could add extra context for an LLM.~~
 - [ ] add an option to include the git diff of each file, or the last N diffs or what have you.
 This could add even more context for an LLM, an optional argument could be add that switches this on.
+- [ ] add the ablity to collect the whole git history of the repo, all the logs, and get the timeline of each log so you can see how frequently a file is changed compared to how many commits have been made in total.
+This extra information could be used to help decide which files to include or exclude.
+It could also help the user decide how important a particular file is.
+Especially if data on recent history is provided.
 - [ ] add tests to the package to avoid changes causing failure.
 - [ ] decide on versioning strategy and add to `README.md`